zhangyuanzhe1996/zhangyuanzhe1996.github.io/_pages/about.md

 (CORE ranking-A) Yuanzhe Zhang, Ling Luo, Yang Wang, Zhiyong Wang.
 PAKDD 2020

-- We proposed FCP Filter, a Bayesian nonparametric framework for dynamic customer behavior prediction and noise filtering.
+- We proposed a Bayesian nonparametric framework for customer behavior prediction and noise filtering.

-• Distributed account allocation framework and algorithm in blockchain sharding -

-(CORE ranking-A, under review) Submitted to IEEE ICDCS 2025

-- We proposed Mosaic, a universal distributed account allocation framework to parallel run allocation algorithm.
-Upon Mosaic, we further propose Pilot, a lightweight distributed algorithm, to guide the allocation.
-The efficiency is boosted by 104, while maintaining a similar accuracy.

-• Accelerate aggregated routing in decentralized exchange (Drafting) -
+• Accelerate aggregated routing in decentralized exchange (Preparing for Submission) -

-- We investigated the leading Dex, Uniswap’s swapping routing mechanism, as well as the academic literature on the routing problem.
-We propose mechanisms to accelerate routing algorithm in swapping queries and develop a prediction model.
-This provides a new dimension of evaluation for the Dex aggregator/router/pathfinder as well as the trade-off between efficiency and optimality.
+- We propose mechanisms to accelerate the routing algorithm in swapping queries and develop a prediction model.
+This provides a new dimension of evaluation for the DEX aggregator/router/pathfinder as well as the trade-off between efficiency and optimality.
 -